apache/spark/CONTRIBUTING.rst

    Will "transplant" all commits after the commit with the HASH.

-4. Check out your feature branch locally via:
+4. Providing that you weren't already working on your branch, check out your feature branch locally via:

    ``git checkout my-branch``